MattWass/My-Project-1-5/README.md

 ## Acknowledgements
 - My Mentor Mo, for his continual support and guidance throughout my resubmission.
-- Tutor Support for guidance with my Font Awesome Icons not displaying correclty and also the help I received with the 405 error that was linked to my sign up form.
+- Tutor Support for guidance with my Font Awesome Icons not displaying correctly and also the help I received with the 405 error that was linked to my sign up form.
 - Student Care, for all their support and guidance over what has been a very challenging time.

 ### Content